Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS: Abstract

 \section{Abstract}

 Leaky integrate-and-fire (LIF) encoding is a model of neuron transfer function in biology that has recently attracted the attention of the signal processing and neuromorphic computing communities as a technique of event-based sampling for data acquisition.
 While LIF enables the implementation of analog-circuit signal samplers of lower complexity and higher accuracy simultaneously, the core difficulty of this technique is the retrieval of an input from its LIF-encoded output.
-This theoretically requires to perform the pseudo-inversion of a linear but time-varying operator of virtually infinite size.
-In the context of bandlimited inputs to allow finite-rate sampling, we show two fundamental contributions of the method of projection onto convex sets (POCS) to this problem: (i) single iterations of the POCS method can be used to deterministically improve input estimates from {\em any} other reconstruction method; (ii) the iteration limit of the POCS method is the pseudo-inverse of the above mentioned operator in all conditions, whether reconstruction is unique or not and whether the encoding is corrupted by noise or not.
-The algorithms available until now converge only under particular situations of unique of reconstruction.
+In this article, we study this problem in the context of bandlimited inputs, by extracting the most abstract features of an LIF encoder as a generalized nonuniform sampler.
+In this view, the LIF output is seen as the transformation of the input by a known linear operator.
+We show that the signal reconstruction method of projection onto convex sets (POCS) converges to a weighted pseudo-inverse of this operator.
+This allows perfect recovery under uniqueness of reconstruction, minimum-norm reconstruction under incomplete sampling, as well as a noise shaping of time quantization that outperforms standard pseudo-inversion.
+On the practical side, a single iteration of the POCS method can be used to improve {\em any} estimate whose LIF samples are not consistent with those of the input, and a rigorous discrete-time implementation of this iteration is proposed that does not require a Nyquist-rate representation of the signals.